fadnesscharlie/reading-notes/301/README.md

 # Charlie Fadness's First Github Pages

 > Hello!
 Thank you for coming and learning along side my journey into **Software Development**!
 In these readings, I will be adding information about topics that I have learned and went over.
+These include backend, server, API's, Node.js, authentication, and much more!
 They will be explained in a way that even a person who has never wrote code will understand.
->
->I hope you learn a lot by reading, and I hope it guides you with more information about Software Development and what it does, and what you can do with it all.
-In my Reading Notes 301, I will explain the introduction to Software Development through React, API's and much more.
+I hope you learn a lot by reading, and I hope it guides you with more information about Software Development and what it does, and what you can do with it all.
 I look forward to our learning experience and to see our growth together.

 ---